MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-oncustomdocumentmerger-event.md

 ## Remarks

-This event have been superseeded by a new event that also passes the report json payload in the parameter list.
-See [OnCustomDocumentMergerEx Event](devenv-oncustomdocumentmergerex-event.md) for mere information.
+This event has been superseeded by a new event that also passes the report JSON payload in the parameter list.
+For more information, see [OnCustomDocumentMergerEx Event](devenv-oncustomdocumentmergerex-event.md).

 ## Usage